Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

     _Launching the Arduino Board Manager_

-1. Type "AZ3166" into the search box and verify that version 1.1.0 or higher of the IoT Developer Kit is installed.
-If not, click the **Select version** button and select the latest version from the list.
+1. Type "AZ3166" into the search box and verify that the latest version of the IoT Developer Kit is installed.
+If it is not, click the **Select version** button and select the latest version from the list.
 Then click the **Install** button to update the developer kit.

 	![The VSCode Arduino Board Manager tab is open, showing how to verify the developer kit version number.](Images/vs-check-board-installed.png)

     _Verifying the developer kit version number_

 1. Open the command palette again and select **Arduino: Library Manager**.
-Type "Arduino Json" into the search box.
+Type "ArduinoJson" into the search box.
 If the version of the package that's installed isn't the latest version shown in the drop-down list, select the latest version from the list and click **Install** to install it.

 	![The VSCode Arduino Library Manager tab is open, showing the install button selected for the updating of the ArduinoJson library.](Images/vs-install-json.png)